 Psychoactive drug use is on the rise in America today, affecting demographics from all age groups, but particularly angling in on young people who, “like to party”.
-Originally prevalent in the nightlife “club” scene, these drugs have found their way into all sorts of venues, like Raves (which skews young) and larger, darker milieus, like nightclubs and private parties.
+Originally prevalent in the nightlife “club” scene, these drugs have found their way into all sorts of venues, like raves, nightclubs, and private parties.
 It is because of this that these psychoactive substances have earned the nickname “Club Drugs” and/ or “Party Drugs”.
 Whatever the case may be, these drugs all have several things in common:

 ECSTACY (also E, XTC, Radam, Euphoria, “X”, Love Doves, MDMA, Molly)

 Usually found in places where alcohol is not permitted, Ecstasy is a recreational drug that soared in popularity among young adults.
 It affects the brain in much the same way hallucinogens and party drugs do, but it is actually related to amphetamines (stimulants).
 As stated earlier, it is often produced in illegal laboratories and is usually contaminated or “laced” with stimulants like caffeine or ephedrine.

 Ecstasy is sold in capsule or tablet form, and these are usually stamped with a logo, making them look like candy.
 Ecstasy has been listed as responsible for many deaths.
 Known effects of ecstasy use include, but are not limited to:

 - Causing feelings of euphoria, pleasure, closeness to others, excessive energy, and confidence

 - Increased blood pressure and heart rate, nausea, blurred vision, nausea, sweating and vomiting

 - Higher doses produce hallucinations, anxiety, panic, paranoia, and feelings of depression

 - After effects like irritability, confusion, anxiety, and sleep problems